Prescribing Morse scalar curvatures: pinching and Morse theory: Preliminaries

-In \cite{MM1}, \cite{MM2} we proved much more precise asymptotics on the solutions $u_{\tau, x_1, \dots, x_q}$ not needed here, which were useful to prove non-degeneracy.
+Conversely all blow-ups of \eqref{eq:scin-tau} with uniformly bounded energy and zero weak limit are as above. \end{theorem} In \cite{MM1}, \cite{MM2} we proved much more precise asymptotics on the solutions provided above, which are not needed here, but were useful to show non-degeneracy.
 Recall also that the above statement is false for $n \leq 4$ since in three dimensions there could be at most one blow-up (in fact, no blow-up at all if $(M,g_0)$ is not conformally equivalent to $(S^3, g_{S^3})$ by the results in \cite{lizhu}), while in four dimensions there are constraints on blow-up configurations depending on $K$ and on the Green's function of $L_{g_0}$, cf. \cite{[BCCH4]} and \cite{yy2}.